 Here three grown-ups recount their favourite school puds, and we tell you how to make them!

 Jam & coconut sponge with pink custard

 'I have very fond memories of school dinners — I'd happily eat anything!
 The food we had in the 1950s was basic but pretty good quality.
-And I loved that warm "stew" smell, which let you know there was plenty of stodgy comfort food to be had after playing outside in the cold.

 ‘With the shortage of sweets, school pudding was the one treat of the day, and my favourite was the jam and coconut sponge.
 Every Thursday, we’d watch as the cooks brought out a large tray of steaming sponge.
 It had a scattering of coconut on the top and was one of those filling puds you really looked forward to.
 We were allowed to pour on the thick, pink custard ourselves – I’d totally cover mine so you couldn’t even see the sponge!

 'When I hear about my granddaughters’ meals, I’m astonished.
 Things like fajitas and homemade chocolate and pear cake – they sound a lot posher than anything I had!’